Chelsea sack Tuchel after Champions League defeat to Zagreb

 Chelsea finished third in the Premier League last season but the London club are sixth this term after six games having won three, lost two and drawing the other.

-"On behalf of everyone at Chelsea FC, the club would like to place on record its gratitude to Thomas and his staff for all their efforts during their time with the club," Chelsea said in a statement.
+"On behalf of everyone at Chelsea FC, the club would like to place on record its gratitude to Thomas and his staff for all their efforts during their time with the club," The club, under new owners Todd Boehly and Behdad Eghbali, said in a statement.

 "Thomas will rightly have a place in Chelsea's history after winning the Champions League, the Super Cup and Club World Cup in his time here.